Independent Experiential Studies Courses

 7. Students are required to meet with their Academic Supervisor on a regular basis throughout the course to discuss course work and progress (usually every one or two weeks).
 Your are also expected to meet regularly with your Community/Organization Supervisor as they will have input into the final grade you receive in the course

-- Enrolled in the Major or Specialist program in Aboriginal Studies
+- Enrolled in the Major or Specialist program in Indigenous Studies

 - Completion of 10 FCE’s

-- Completion of the majority of ABS FCE’s (recommended)
+- Completion of the majority of INS FCE’s (recommended)

 Eligibility and Restrictions